RWS/studio-api-docs/apiconcepts/projectautomation/adding_files_and_folders.md

 ![FoldersAfterAddingsFiles](images/FoldersAfterAddingsFiles.jpg)

-If you were to open the programmatically created * *.sdlproj* file in <Var:ProductName>, and switched to the **Files** view, you would see the documents listed as shown below.
+If you were to open the programmatically created * *.sdlproj* file in Var:ProductName, and switched to the **Files** view, you would see the documents listed as shown below.
 Note that in the column **Usage** the last two files are marked as *Reference* and *Localizable*, as you changed the role of these two project files:

 ![FilesAddedAsReference](images/FilesAddedAsReference.jpg)